 - Open the lid, put the maize flour and using a madhani, press and mash the greens.
 Add hot water as well.
 Alternately, coarsely process the greens in a food processor.

-- Transfer back the greens to pressure cooker ( if processor was used) and place it on heat.
-Now add flour and hot water.
+- Transfer back the greens to pressure cooker ( if food processor was used) and place it on heat.
+Now add maize flour and hot water (about 1/3 cup).
 Give it a good stir ensuring there are no lumps.

-- Close the lid and cook for 10 minutes so that the flour is not raw and the greens are well blended.
+- Close the lid and cook for 10 minutes on medium heat so that the flour is no longer raw and is well blended with the greens.

 - Meanwhile in a small pan heat oil/ butter or ghee.
 Add chopped ginger and garlic followed by onions (if using) and cook till it starts to brown and the smell spread across the kitchen.

 - Add the tadka and salt to the cooked saag.
-Serve hot with makki/ maize flour chapatti, halves of radish and pieces of raw or pickled ginger.
+Serve hot with makki/ maize flour chapatti, radish halves and pieces of raw or pickled ginger.

 I think I was different as a kid, though I wont eat most of the veggies, i loved all types of greens.
 My mom used to prepare delicious stir fry and sometime mashed green too.
 Gailan is new to me.
 Haven’t tried yet.
 This dish looks simple and delicious and very healthy too..